-As noted, increased numbers of apoptotic cells have been observed in both the alveolar and bronchial epithelia of IPF patients (5, 6), and we found that bleomycin-induced apoptosis was reduced in both the alveolar and bronchial epithelia of LPA1 KO mice.
-To investigate whether LPA also negatively regulates the attachment of alveolar epithelial cells in addition to NHBE cells, we investigated the effect of LPA on the spreading of R3/1 rat alveolar epithelial cell line cells.
-The R3/1 cell line, derived from fetal rat lung (16), express cytokeratins of the simple epithelial type numbers 7, 8, 18 and 19, which are characteristic for rat alveolar epithelial cells, as well as a variety of proteins typical, though not exclusive, for the type I cell phenotype, such as T1α, ICAM-1, Cav-1 and Cav-2 (17).
-Additionally, two of the three lectins known to bind to the surface of type I AECs, BPA (Bauhinia purpurea agglutinin) and SBA (soybean agglutinin) bind to R3/1 cells.
+Increased numbers of apoptotic cells have been observed in the alveolar and bronchial epithelia of patients with IPF (5, 6), and we found that bleomycin-induced apoptosis was reduced in the alveolar and bronchial epithelia of LPA1 KO mice.
+To investigate whether LPA negatively regulates the attachment of alveolar epithelial cells in addition to NHBE cells, we investigated the effect of LPA on the spreading of R3/1 rat alveolar epithelial cell line cells.
+The R3/1 cell line, derived from fetal rat lung (16), expresses cytokeratins of the simple epithelial type numbers 7, 8, 18, and 19, which are characteristic for rat alveolar epithelial cells, as well as a variety of proteins typical, though not exclusive, for the type I cell phenotype, such as T1a, ICAM-1, Cav-1, and Cav-2 (17).
+Two of the three lectins known to bind to the surface of type I AECs, Bauhinia purpurea agglutinin and soybean agglutinin, bind to R3/1 cells.
 R3/1 cells also express moderate levels at the type II cell proteins for SP-A and SP-B, though not SP-C or SP-D (17).
-These cells consequently have been suggested to be a suitable tool for the in vitro study of alveolar epithelial cell biology (17), though they do resemble type I cells more than type II.
-We first confirmed that R3/1 cells express the LPA1 receptor (Supplemental Figure E7A).
-As demonstrated in Figure 5H and Supplemental Figure E7B and C, without exposure to LPA, 97% of R3/1 cells had attached and flattened by 3 hours after transfer to high attachment tissue culture-treated polystyrene plates, whereas only 64% and only 29% of R3/1 cells incubated with 1μM or 20μM LPA respectively had attached and flattened in the same time period.
-LPA therefore appears to negatively regulate the attachment of both alveolar and bronchial epithelial cells, although we have not investigated primary alveolar epithelial cells.
+These cells consequently have been suggested to be a suitable tool for the in vitro study of alveolar epithelial cell biology (17), although they resemble type I cells more than type II.
+We first confirmed that R3/1 cells express the LPA1 receptor (Figure E7A).
+Without exposure to LPA, 97% of R3/1 cells had attached and flattened by 3 hours after transfer to high-attachment tissue culture-treated polystyrene plates, whereas only 64% and 29% of R3/1 cells incubated with 1 or 20 μM LPA, respectively, had attached and flattened in the same time period (Figures 5H, E7B, and E7C).
+LPA therefore appears to negatively regulate the attachment of alveolar and bronchial epithelial cells, although we have not investigated primary alveolar epithelial cells.

-LPA prevents fibroblast apoptosis through LPA1
+LPA Prevents Fibroblast Apoptosis through LPA1